ARCHIVED - National Energy Board - 2015-2016 - Report on Plans and Priorities - Section I: Organizational Expenditure Overview

 The NEB’s responsibilities are not only shaped by emerging energy trends, but also by the proactive consideration of safety, environmental, societal and economic trends that may influence the NEB’s ability to carry out its responsibilities in the Canadian public interest.

-A number of incidents from 2010 to 2013 involving the oil and gas sector, including the Gulf of Mexico crude oil spill resulting from a 'blow out' during the drilling of a sub-sea well, have changed the regulatory environment for the NEB and other energy regulators.
-Parliamentarians and members of the public are showing an increased interest in the energy industry, the safety of pipelines and environmental impacts of pipeline failures, and the role of the public in influencing regulatory and political decisions regarding the development of Canada’s energy industry.
-The NEB recognizes the need to communicate better and timelier information to Canadians about its regulatory process (e.g., applications and incidents).
+The NEB continues to work in a changing environment and to experience increased workload in all areas.
+Parliamentarians and members of the public continuously show an increased interest in the energy industry, the safety of pipelines and environmental impacts of pipeline failures, as well as the role of the public in influencing regulatory and political decisions regarding the development of Canada’s energy industry.
+The NEB recognizes the need to communicate effectively with Canadians about its regulatory processes (e.g. applications and incidents).

 |Strategic Outcome 1: The regulation of pipelines, power lines, energy development and energy trade contributes to the safety of Canadians, the protection of the environment and efficient energy infrastructure and markets, while respecting the rights and interests of those affected by NEB decisions and recommendations.|